postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 ### Variables

-* You cannot import existing global variables into a monitor, but you can create new global variables during a run.
-* Global and environment variables can be updated and subsequently used during a monitoring run, however they will immediately revert to their original values.
+You cannot import existing global variables into a monitor, but you can create new global variables during a run.
+Global and environment variables can be updated and subsequently used during a monitoring run, however they will immediately revert to their original values.

-* If you require persistent variables, you can add a call to update your environment using the [Postman API](/docs/developer/intro-api/).
+> If you require persistent variables, you can add a call to update your environment using the [Postman API](/docs/developer/intro-api/).

 ### Console output

-* For your security and privacy, Postman does not log request or response bodies in the console.
-* Postman also does not log headers, as they may include items like cookies and authorization keys.
+For your security and privacy, Postman does not log request or response bodies in the console.
+Postman also does not log headers, as they may include items like cookies and authorization keys.

 ### Time limits

-* Monitor are limited to a maximum of five minutes, including all HTTP requests, responses, pre-request scripts, and test scripts.
+Monitors are limited to a maximum of five minutes, including all HTTP requests, responses, pre-request scripts, and test scripts.

 ### File uploads

-* You cannot attach files to requests, unlike in the request builder, but you can upload data as a raw request body.
+You cannot attach files to requests, unlike in the request builder, but you can upload data as a raw request body.

 ### Data files

-* You cannot attach data files, unlike in the collection runner, but you can access files using APIs, including Google Docs, Google Sheets, and Dropbox.
+You cannot attach data files, unlike in the collection runner, but you can access files using APIs such as Google Docs, Google Sheets, and Dropbox.

 ### Multiple iterations

-* Monitors only run one iteration by default, but you can use `setNextRequest()` to run multiple iterations.
+Monitors only run one iteration by default, but you can use `setNextRequest()` to run multiple iterations.

 ### Multi-region monitoring

-* If you are on a paid plan, you can select one or more geographic regions you'd like your monitor to run from, or have Postman automatically select a region for you.
+If you are on a paid plan, you can select one or more geographic regions you'd like your monitor to run from, or have Postman automatically select a region for you.
 If you are on a free plan, Postman always selects a region from you.
 If you want to manually select specific regions, [upgrade your Postman plan](https://www.postman.com/pricing)

 > If you’re interested in a region that’s not currently available when creating a monitor, contact the [Postman support team](https://www.postman.com/support/).

 ### Accessible APIs

-* Because monitors run in the Postman cloud, all URLs must be publicly available on the Internet.
+Because monitors run in the Postman cloud, all URLs must be publicly available on the Internet.
 A monitor cannot directly access your `localhost` or run requests behind a firewall.
 You can [run monitors using static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/) to overcome this issue.
 Static IPs are available on [Postman Business and Enterprise plans](https://www.postman.com/pricing).

 ## Next steps